valyu-network/valyu-did/Valyu-DID-Method.md

 The DID Document represents a user in the valyu network identified by did:valyu:user:{valyu-id}.

 - **Controller**: The controller of this DID might be the user themselves or another entity, such as a parent or guardian in cases where the user might not have full control or autonomy over their data.
-- **Verification Method**: The document specifies a Secp256k1VerificationKey2018 as its verification method, with the public key provided in hex format.
-This key is under the control of the user's DID.
+- **Authentication:** Utilizes the verification key for cryptographic authentication, ensuring the user's identity is verified when they engage within the network.
-- **Authentication**: Utilizing the aforementioned verification key (#pk1), this section ensures the user can be cryptographically verified when accessing their data within the valyu network.
+- **Verification Method:** Specifies a Secp256k1VerificationKey2018 with the public key in hexadecimal format, confirming that all cryptographic operations are initiated and verified under the user's authority.
-- **Assertion Method**: The user DID uses the verification key (#pk1) for generating zk-proofs.
+- **Assertion Method:** The specified verification key is also used for generating cryptographic proofs (zk-SNARKs or similar zero-knowledge proofs) that support privacy-preserving authentication and authorization processes.
 - **Key Agreement:** Establishes an X25519 key agreement protocol to facilitate secure, encrypted communication and data transfer between the data object and authorized parties.

 ---